Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

     trip_dist_bin_id = pd.cut(df1['trip_distance'], trip_dist_bins)
     trip_dist_bin_id

-We can plot the above bin distribution in a bar or line plot as below
+We can plot the above bin distribution in a bar or line plot with:

     pd.Series(trip_dist_bin_id).value_counts().plot(kind='bar')

 ![Plot #3][3]

+and

     pd.Series(trip_dist_bin_id).value_counts().plot(kind='line')

 ![Plot #4][4]

-#### Visualization: Scatterplot Example
+### Visualization: Scatterplot Examples

 We show scatter plot between **trip\_time\_in\_secs** and **trip\_distance** to see if there is any correlation